sebastianwebber/cmdr/README.md

     // You can declare the variable as well:
     // cmd := cmdr.Command{  }

+    // Enable timeout if you want (5s by example) cmd.Options.Timeout = 5

     // To check if the inputed command is valid, use the IsValid function.
     // It checks if the command exists in PATH